alexismiller1/cch-files-preview/docs/layout-picker-analysis.md

 - Uses React Spectrum S2 components exclusively
 - Responsive grid that works at common viewport sizes
-- Each card shows: thumbnail, name, description, tags, and a copy action
+- Each card shows: thumbnail, name, description, and tags
+- Cards are clickable — pressing a card opens the detail dialog for that layout
+- No copy button on the cards themselves (copy happens inside the dialog)
 - Follows S2 attention hierarchy (the gallery is the primary focal point)
 - Sentence case for all text
 - WCAG 2.2 AA compliant (keyboard navigable, sufficient contrast, alt text on thumbnails)